Gif-sur-Yvette: History

 In the 1770s, the Château de Button by architect Pierre Desmaisons was completed in Gif.
 In 1946, the French National Centre for Scientific Research (CNRS) installed an office and research facility on the property.

+The Château de L'Ermitage, now the Hôtel de Ville, was completed around 1835.

 In 1867, the town was linked to Paris by train with the Ligne de Sceaux in the valley, which would later become the southern branch of the current-day RER B line.